 Loss of Water

 Our water is a precious natural resource and not an unlimited commodity.
-Unfortunately, we on the East Coast tend to view water as just another utility like telephone, electricity, sewer and cable TV.
+On the East Coast we tend to tend to view water as just another utility like telephone, electricity, sewer and cable TV.
 The attitude of many is “there’s plenty of water, just drill another well for a new housing development.”
 Unfortunately, this logic is faulty since there are only a few aquifers available for use, and the water levels in almost all of the aquifers in South Jersey are declining at alarming rates.

 This cornucopian view that we have an inexhaustible supply of water, particularly as it relates to the shallow Kirkwood-Cohansey aquifer system, is one of the greatest threats facing our wetlands and aquatic ecosystems today.
 There is an inextricable connection between the shallow groundwater table and nearby streams, rivers and wetlands.